-It was March 2014 and I had just finished a short trip to Petra, Jordan, where I had visited a woman named Sandra I had met earlier in my journey.
-She had instructed me how to get back to Israel, and I was arriving via taxi at the border, heading to what I thought was Israel.
+It was March and I had just finished a short trip to Petra, Jordan, where I had visited a woman named Sandra I had met on a bus earlier in my journey.
+She had instructed me how to get back to Israel, and I was arriving via taxi at the border, heading to what I thought was the North of Israel.

-I thanked the taxi driver, saddled my bags onto myself, and walked towards the Allenby Bridge border terminal.
+I thanked the taxi driver, saddled my bags, and walked towards the Allenby Bridge border terminal.
 Everything was unfamiliar because I was in Jordan and spoke no Arabic.
 I did not realize I was lost at this point.
 I was just the normal amount of confused, being in a foreign country and not speaking the language.

 Once inside, I looked around and was surprised to see in the carpeted waiting room a woman in a hijab, breastfeeding–a sight that was quite unexpected and pleasantly surprising, not in a perverted way, but in an “oh, cool, they can do that here too” sort of way.
 I was under the impression Muslim women were majorly repressed, but this sight made me think otherwise.

-So, I was a bit off course.
-Although turning around was an option, I needed to get to Israel eventually for a flight, so I figured I might as well charge through on the current course.
+Although turning around was an option at that point, I needed to get to Israel eventually for a flight and didn’t really have anyone to turn to in Jordan, so I figured I might as well charge through on the current course.
 At this point I was in a state of panic, yet remained calm and composed.

 Boarding the bus, I looked around at the other 8-10 people and struck up a conversation with Hanan, a woman I had seen at the terminal holding an American passport.
 Our discussion confirmed we were going to Palestine and that I was lost.

 As we crossed a dry, sparsely vegetated no-mans-land, about 20 minutes to the next border, the discussion continued and I met a few more characters including a disgruntled Brazilian man who was going to meet his brother, and a lovely Dutch girl who had been in Jordan painting murals at a refugee camp.